gleechi/gleechi.github.io/pages/1.0.0/unity/faqs.md

 The default interaction type for all objects is {% include tooltip.html tooltip="TriggerGrasp" text="TRIGGER_GRASP" %} and Grasp Animation Speed 0.05 (see [Global Grasp Interaction Settings](unity_component_myvirtualgrasp.1.0.0.html#global-grasp-interaction-settings)) which means that the a grasp moves the hand to the object in 0.05 seconds.

 So, when you are trying to catch a fast moving object such as a falling one, the hand will follow the object for 0.05 sec to grab it while falling.
-There are two quick options to get a different experience:
+There are two quick options to get a better experience:

 1. Decrease the Grasp Animation Speed to 0.01 (which is the minimum).
 This makes the grasp happen quicker, while still moving the hand to the object.
 2. Change the interaction type to {% include tooltip.html tooltip="JumpGrasp" text="JUMP_GRASP" %} for this object and the object will move towards the hand instead.
 Note that it will now still take the time of the Grasp Animation Speed for the object to interpolate into the hand.
 These and more [interaction types](grasp_interaction.1.0.0.html#grasp-interaction-type) are documented [here](grasp_interaction.1.0.0.html#grasp-interaction-type).